ChaseZhang-hellocode/chi/_pages/about.md

 I got my M.S. degree (2023) from School of Information and Communication Engineering of University of Electronic Science and Technology of China (UESTC), a member of [MediaLab](https://medialab.uestc.edu.cn/), where I worked with [Prof. Shuai Wang](https://faculty.uestc.edu.cn/wangshuai/zh_CN/index.htm) and [Prof. Changhui Rao](https://people.ucas.ac.cn/~chrao).
 Before came to UESTC, I got my B.S. degree (2020) of Communication Engineering in North China Institute of Aerospace Engineering (NCIAE).
 I also have been a part-time research assistant at the School of Science, Harbin Institute of Technology, Shenzhen (HITSZ),  under the supervision of [Prof. Yang Zhang](https://faculty.hitsz.edu.cn/zhangyang) in 2021-2023.

-My current research interests include AI for Science.
+My current research interests include AI for Science and computational imaging.

 ## Experiences
 • PolyU, 2024 - Now